baiyue12138/BERT_Embedding-NER/README.md

 - the preprocessed data files, `train_data` and `test_data`
 - a vocabulary file `word2id.pkl`
 - a char embedding file `vector.npy`   #This file is a pre-trained char embeddings.
-Randomly initializes the embedding when this file does not exist
+Randomly initializes the embedding when this file does not exist.

 The directory `./data/case` contains:
 - a original file'input.txt',# When you need to use our model for NER, you need to put these sentences into 'input.txt'
 - a 'result.json' # save all identified entities